rvlewerissa/news-aggregator/README.md

 ### Rendering strategy

-We will use SSG (Static Side Generation) + ISR (Incremental Static Rendering), with server and client side data fetching.
+We will use SSG (Static Site Generation) + ISR (Incremental Static Rendering), with server and client side data fetching.

 **Reasoning:**